#49551348@Goodluz| Dreamstime

 3. Quality

 Few long-term studies have looked at the relationship between OEE and safety, though intuitively it makes sense.
 Ron Moore, an author on productivity and waste reduction, did find a correlation, which he published in an article in Lifecycle Engineering.
 His research included plotting OEE with injury rate and found a strongly inverse correlation.
-In his conclusion, he recommends linking reliability to safety as a means to prove that safety commitment is more than just words.
+Moore recommends linking reliability to safety as a means to prove that safety commitment is more than just words.

 Putting safety and operations on the same page

-Given the connection between OEE and safety and considering the potential long-term benefits of better aligning operations objectives with safety programs, the path forward is clear.
+Given the connection between OEE and safety—not to mention the potential long-term benefits of better aligning operations objectives with safety programs—the path forward is clear.

 Engage operations as part of the risk management strategy.
-Metrics drive action, and safety leaders should engage with other stakeholders to maintain high OEE as a risk-mitigation activity.
-Work to improve operational reliability and ensure that your safety activities help identify risks that hurt uptime, impact productivity, or lead to quality issues.
+Metrics drive action, and safety leaders should engage with other stakeholders to maintain high OEE as a risk mitigation activity.
+Work to improve operational reliability and ensure that your safety activities help identify risks that affect uptime, impact productivity or lead to quality issues.

-Train supervisors, managers, and operations leaders to speak to safety as a motivator for safe operations—setting the foundation for a culture of safety.
+Train supervisors, managers and operations leaders to speak to safety as a motivator for safe operations, thereby establishing the foundation for a culture of safety.
 The right culture emphasizes behaviors and communication built on the premise that a safety mindset leads to higher OEE, and vice versa.

 About the Author